iifl-logo

 The governments initiative to establish three Al centres of excellence in leading Indian institutions will contribute to the development of sustainable healthcare solutions.
 Considering the critical role of Al research in diagnostics, these centres will aid in the creation of indigenous products for the industry

 The Indian government has undertaken numerous initiatives to ensure universal healthcare coverage and insurance for its citizens through Ayushman Bharat - Pradhan Mantri Jan Aarogya Yojana (AB-PMJAY).
-The AB-PMJAY scheme aims to provide benefits to an estimated 500 million beneficiaries, granting each family up to H 5 lakh each year to cover hospitalisation expenses.
-The programme is recognised as the one of the largest government-funded healthcare initiative and has been allocated H 7,200 crore in the India Budget 2023-24.
+The AB-PMJAY scheme aims to provide benefits to an estimated 500 million beneficiaries, granting each family up to FI 5 lakh each year to cover hospitalisation expenses.
+The programme is recognised as the one of the largest government-funded healthcare initiative and has been allocated FI 7,200 crore in the India Budget 2023-24.
 The government has taken various steps to kick start investment.
 Policy rate cuts by Reserve Bank of India and improving business sentiment could also support revival in investment.

 Your company is fully aware that the opportunities in the diagnostic sector will be many and diverse in nature.
 While this provides impetus for our sustainable growth, your company is also duly careful that from amongst the multiple choices of attractive businesses available we always make the right choice.
 Your companys business model and its risk management policies and mechanisms are being constantly reviewed and upgraded to insure this.